Handbook for managing unauthorised encampments

 Campervans and other lived in vehicles parked on highways (including homelessness)

-Sometimes homeless/rough sleepers, who do not regard themselves as Gypsy or Traveller by definition or choice, are present on unauthorised encampments.
-In this case the GTLS will link with local homeless charities and housing providers (the County Council does not have housing responsibilities, this rests with the district/city councils).
+Increasingly, homeless/rough sleepers, who do not regard themselves as a ‘traveller’ by definition or choice, are present on unauthorised encampments.
+In this case the TVCO will link with local authority homeless outreach services and charities (the County Council does not have housing responsibilities, this rests with the district/city councils).
 The same process applies to homeless/rough sleepers as it does for any other type of unauthorised encampment.

-The Gypsy and Traveller Liaison Service sometimes receive notifications of people living in campervans and other lived-in vehicles which are parked on the highway (roads).
-They may be parked on residential or rural roads where parking is custom and practice.
+The TVCO sometimes receive notifications of people living in campervans and other lived-in vehicles which are parked on the highway (roads).
+They may be parked on residential or rural roads where there is no parking restrictions.

 An eviction procedure is not likely to be considered if the vehicles are not breaching any parking restrictions such as double-yellow lines and/or complying with the code of conduct.